conmaol/gadelica/grammar/nouns.md

 #### Relative clause particles as modifiers of nouns

-A noun can have one of the relative clause particles as a modifier.
+<mark>A noun can have one of the relative clause particles as a modifier.</mark>

 ##### The positive relative clause particle *a*